MileHacker Logo

 • These private options are more convenient compared to public buses, especially with luggage.

-• Ride-sharing applications offer direct routes.
+• Ride-sharing applications have direct routes.

 • Public transport has more stops.